tomi3-11/Python-beginner-CLI-projects/README.md

 	iv.
 Completed Task — Marks a specific task as completed from the list (✔).

 # 2. Note-Taking App
-A lightweight CLI notes application using Python's file handling techniques.
+A lightweight CLI notes application using Python's file handling techniques(Local Storage).

 Features: